aws-samples/eks-workshop-developers/website/docs/python/kubernetes/deploy-app.md

 :::tip

-Take note that the Kubernetes service name of 'db' **must** match the service name of 'db' in Docker `postgresql://bookdbadmin:dbpassword@db:5432/bookstore`.
+Take note that the Kubernetes service name of 'db' **must** match the server name 'db' in postgresql URL, which is set in file .env with variable `DOCKER_DATABASE_URL=postgresql://bookdbadmin:dbpassword@db:5432/bookstore`.

 :::